FOR EVERY CHILD, SAFETY

 Discussion: What did Rania bring with her on the journey?
 Two pairs of pants, a towel, a book, a video, a phone, 2 jumpers, jackets, Game of Thrones DVDs, nail clippers, notebooks, pens, coffee cup, toothbrush and toothpaste, pain killers, photographs of her family, her high school qualification, passport and a backpack.
-How different is it to what you packed.
+How different is it from what you packed?
 Why were the DVDs important to Rania?

 Duration: 40 mins

 We can’t afford to?- Ireland is one of the wealthiest nations in the world.
-In 2019, Ireland ranks 6th wealthiest among all nations on the global ranking scale: Human Development Index (HDI) Ireland ranks 3rd out of 189 countries.
+In 2019, Ireland ranks 6th wealthiest among all nations on the global ranking scale: Human Development Index (HDI) Ireland ranks 2nd out of 189 countries.
 If Ireland can’t afford to, how come other countries can?
 Turkey hosted almost 3 million refugees in 2016, the largest population of any country.
 Refugee numbers climbed by nearly half a million – from 2.5 million to 2.9 million – in the space of a year.
-(UNHCR) In terms of percentage of their population, that would be the equivalent of Ireland receiving 250,000.
+(UNHCR) In terms of the percentage of their population, that would be the equivalent of Ireland receiving 250,000.

 We are taking our fair share- The Government has failed to meet its original pledge of bringing 4,000 asylum seekers into the country by the end of 2017, through EU resettlement and relocation programmes, prioritising families, children and unaccompanied minors.By June of 2019, 2,519 people had been relocated or resettled.
 Almost half of the refugees admitted were under 18 on arrival, and the majority of these – 85% – were under 12.
 As a percentage of our population, Ireland ranks 29th out of 45 European countries in receiving asylum seekers and refugees.
 Asylum seekers comprise 0.01% of the Irish population (that is 1 out of every 10,000 people is an asylum seeker).
 In Lebanon, one in six people was a refugee in 2016 meaning that the country had the largest number of displaced people relative to its own population.